 I had never heard the word ‘panic attack’ while I was experiencing it.
-I just new my heart would beat very fast, I’d be uncomfortable, confused and sleepless.
-The only solution I had was to sleep, once I woke up, I’d pick up my phone and experience more panic attacks.
+I just knew my heart would beat very fast, I’d be uncomfortable, confused and sleepless.
+The only solution I had was to sleep.
+Once I woke up, I’d pick up my phone and experience more panic attacks.
 Fast-forward, I got freed from it.

 Here’s how it went!

 Why It Happened

 I was a 21 year old who just recovered from Tuberculosis.
 I desperately needed money to settle many personal and family needs and was ready to learn how to earn.
 I worked myself out learning and learning, I read every time my eyes weren’t closed trying to fast track the process.
 It worked!

 People who I looked up to would honestly commend my knowledge, but that’s all I got— commendations, but no recommendations.
 I was financially broke and rich in commendations.
 But commendations don’t pay bills, do they?

 I took my pursuit further by trying to hook up with the people I have met during my several learnings.
 I gathered a lot of their contacts and we got connected on WhatsApp so I could learn more and the story began!

 Here I was waking up daily to screenshots flaunting credit alerts of people who I felt I was smarter than.
 I went to bed with the feeling of inadequacy, intimidated by the flawless works of people I felt were smarter than I was.

 I wasn’t in a competition with them.
 I’d think to myself and somehow it was true, but something kept on shifting me from my peace.
 Every time I was away from my phone, I’d encourage myself: